goadesign/goa.design/content/implement/implementing.md

 ```

 The struct implementing the interface can then be used to instantiate the
-service endpoints using the function `NewEndpoints` function generated in
+service endpoints using the function `NewEndpoints` generated in `endpoints.go`:
-`endpoints.go`:

 ```go
 func NewEndpoints(s Service) *Endpoints {